DemetriusFlores/aboutMe/README.md

 # aboutMe
-This is a class project using JavaScript
+This is a class project of a website using JavaScript